Valensas/rust-actuator/README.md

 ### prometheus_r2d2.rs

-Contains on how to configure the r2d2 connection pool collector to expose pool usage metrics.
+Contains examples on how to configure the r2d2 connection pool collector to expose pool usage metrics.

 Run with `cargo run --example prometheus_r2d2 --features prometheus-r2d2`

+### prometheus_tokio.rs

+Contains examples on how to configure the Tokio runtime pool collector to expose runtime usage metrics.